Upholstery Cleaning Decoded

 • Rotate and reverse cushions occasionally so they will fade evenly and receive equal wear.

-• Monthly upholstery cleaning should include vacuuming the furniture with a soft brush attachment to remove surface dust and dirt before it becomes a ground-in upholstery stain.
+• Monthly upholstery cleaning should include vacuuming the furniture with a soft brush attachment to remove surface dust and dirt before they become ground-in upholstery stains.

 You Might Like These: